Dungeon Crawler Carl: Second publication

+Reception

-Sales and reception
+Reviews and accolades

 In a review of the first book for Locus, Gabino Iglesias criticized some jokes and said he found the book repetitive, but wrote that "the important thing here is that the novel never becomes boring" and that the "shortcomings are easy to overlook".
 Tonya Cherry of CKRM favorably reviewed the series, praising the audiobook narration and calling the series "a wild ride that blends humor, action, and a touch of heart, making for an unforgettable journey."

+The first book was nominated for the 2026 Arthur C. Clarke Award.

+The seventh book in the series, This Inevitable Ruin, won the Best Science Fiction Novel in 2025 from Dragoncon, while the audiobook for the volume was listed in Audible's best 10 sci-fi audiobooks of 2025.